eclipse-che4z/che-che4z-explorer-for-endevor/README.md

    **Notes**:

    - If your profile does not include credentials during the first session of Explorer for Endevor, you are prompted to provide credentials.
-   - Passwords with 9 or more characters are treated as a _passsphrase_ by the server and are case sensitive.
+   - Passwords with 9 or more characters are treated as a _passsphrase_ by the server and are case-sensitive.

 5. Select one of the options that either accept or reject connections with self-signed certificates.